-When you’re busy schedule is holding you back from cooking delicious, homemade meals, it’s time to look to your slow cooker for help.
+When your busy schedule is holding you back from cooking delicious, homemade meals, it’s time to look to your slow cooker for help.
 Using a slow cooker is a great way to save time and prepare meals that are both nutritious and flavorful.

 You can prep the meal in the morning, add the ingredients into the slow cooker, set the temperature and cooking time, and you’ll be all set when dinner time rolls around.
 No more frantic ingredient hunting in your pantry or searching the depths of Pinterest for a quick meal as your hunger pangs sink in.

 This slow cooker pulled pork recipe is a favorite of mine for many reasons.
 It’s rather simple (don’t let the number of ingredients scare you off) and the meal options that you can use the pulled pork in are pretty much endless.

 In a small bowl, combine all spice rub ingredients.